 To break down G.B.C. into smaller tasks, take a look at your score, and look for the low-hanging fruit.
 Work through your score sheet and decide what to focus on.
 Where are you losing points?
 If you work on it, can you really make an improvement?

 You need to pick something and target it.
 If you decide to work on grammar, focus on that for six months.
 Do one of our grammar courses.
 If you want to work on your speaking skills, do the pronunciation or presenting courses.
-If you are not sure, take a general business course and develop all of your skills together.
+If you are not sure, take a general business course and develop all of your skills one by one.

 Our Speaking Test Strategies course is here to specifically help you find these easy targets for quick improvement and then get you to focus on some medium-term goals.
 We'll recommend a course of study, and together with time, effort and energy, you will reach your G.B.C. goal!